 }

-Use the font where needed in the page:
+Use this font where you need it on the page:

 p { font: 13px fontNameRegular, Arial, sans-serif; }